-The Saint Paul Harbor
+The Port of Saint Paul

 According to Inland Rivers, Ports, and Terminals Association, it is is the 13th largest inland port in the nation based on tonnage.
 In fact, its 7.4 miles of fleeting supports approximately 5.9 tons of river cargo annually.
 Source: United States Army Corps of Engineers – Water Commerce Statistics Center (2017-2019)